-In order to carry out its ordinary duties to staff, pupils and parents, the school needs to process a wide range of personal data about individuals (including current, past and prospective staff, pupils or parents) as part of its daily operation.
+In order to carry out its ordinary duties to pupils and parents, the school needs to process a wide range of personal data about individuals (including current, past and prospective pupils or parents) as part of its daily operation.

-Some of this activity the school will need to carry out in order to fulfil its legal rights, duties or obligations - including those under a contract with its staff, or parents of its pupils.
+Some of this activity the school will need to carry out in order to fulfil its legal rights, duties or obligations - including those under a contract with the parents of its pupils.